ladybug-tools/ladybug-web/readme.md

 [Ladybug Web Project Explorer]( https://ladybug-analysis-tools.github.io/ladybug-web/ladybug-web-via-github-api-r2.html )
 ===

+_Scroll down a bit to have look/see first!_

 ## Concept

 _Ladybug Web provides [analemma]( https://en.wikipedia.org/wiki/Analemma ), solar and weather data visualization and analysis on the web and in your browser_